Addressing the unique care needs of older adults.

 Pioneer health systems

 Five pioneer U.S. health systems tested and implemented the 4Ms Framework in order to become an Age-Friendly Health System.
-Read their stories: to learn how they have successfully implemented the 4Ms at their organizations leading to reductions in patient length of stay and readmissions, improvement in patent family engagement and patient satisfaction, positive return on investments and improvement in patient safety.
+Read their stories: to learn how they have successfully implemented the 4Ms at their organizations leading to reductions in patient length of stay and readmissions, improvement in patient family engagement and patient satisfaction, positive return on investments and improvement in patient safety.

 Published in AHA Trustee Insights and geared to hospital and health system board members, information about the Age-Friendly movement and how to become involved.